Julie Burchill

 Julie Burchill (born 3 July 1959) is an English writer.
 Beginning as a staff writer at the New Musical Express at the age of 17, she has since contributed to newspapers such as The Daily Telegraph, The Sunday Times and The Guardian.
-Her writing, which was described by John Arlidge in The Observer in 2002 as "outrageously outspoken" and "usually offensive," has been the subject of legal action.
+Her writing, which was described by John Arlidge in The Observer in 2002 as "outrageously outspoken" and "usually offensive", has been the subject of legal action.
 Burchill is also a novelist, and her 2004 novel Sugar Rush was adapted for television.

 Early life and education

 Julie Burchill was born in Bristol and educated at Brislington Comprehensive School.
 Her father was a Communist union activist who worked in a distillery.
 Her mother had a job in a cardboard box factory.
-In 2010, Burchill wrote of her parents: "I don't care much for families.
-I adored my mum and dad, but to be honest I don't miss them much now they're dead"; three years later she contradicted this when she said she could not return to Bristol, as every time she heard someone speaking with her parents' Bristol accent it would remind her how much she missed them.
 She did not attend university, leaving the A-levels she had started a few weeks earlier to begin writing for the New Musical Express (NME).

 Writing and broadcasting career

 At the NME

 She began her writing career at the New Musical Express (NME) in 1976, aged 17, after responding (coincidentally with her future husband Tony Parsons) to an advert in that paper seeking "hip young gunslingers" to write about the then emerging punk movement.
 She gained the job by submitting a "eulogy" of Patti Smith's Horses.
 She later wrote that at the time she only liked black music, and said: "When I actually heard a punk record, I thought, 'Oh my Lord!
 This is not music, this is just shouting'".
 She left her position at the NME at the age of 20, and started freelancing to be able to write about other subjects, although she has never completely given up writing about pop music.